netresearch/config-fields-m2/README.md

 - Radioset: Functionally equivalent to native Magento field type `select`
 - Checkbox: Functionally equivalent to native Magento field type `select` with `YesNo` source model
 - Toggle: Same as "Checkbox", but with special styling
+- TimeWithMinutePrecision: Works like the Magento field type `time` but hides the 'seconds' selection.

 ### Custom frontend model blocks